LiamSnow/VSCode-CPP-Viewer/README.md

 From there it will group the following files.
 If only `cpp/` exists it will simply use the files inside, but when both `include/` exists it will only use those files, and search for corresponding cpp files under `cpp/`.
 This means if you have a `include/` directory cpp files that do not have corresponding header files will not be displayed.
+This may change in a future update.
 ```
 src/
     main/
         cpp/
-            cpp files...
+            Main.cpp
+            Window.cpp <-- will not be displayed
         include/
-            header files...
+            Main.h
     test/
         cpp/
-            test cpp files...
-        include/
-            test header files...
+            MainTest.cpp
 ```